mpaglia0/Zeta/README.md

 Integrating [Static Comments Pelican plugin](https://github.com/getpelican/pelican-plugins/tree/master/static_comments) with some improvements:

-- Creating a form that sends an email via PHP function.
+- Creating a form that sends an email via PHP function (optional).

 - Adding a ``STATIC_COMMENTS_FMT`` parameter in order to choose if comments have to be written in Markdown or reST format.